lavanet/docs/docs/governance/submit-proposal.md

 - 📄 **Proposal JSON File**: Contains proposal details like title, summary, metadata, and deposit information.

 ### **How to Submit a Proposal**

+0. Community members are encouraged to post major proposals in the [Lava Community Forum](https://community.lavanet.xyz) for feedback, prior to onchain submission.

 1. **Prepare a JSON file** with your proposal details.
 Example: